indexdata/folio-import/doc/migration_process.md

 make authorities
 ```

-There will likely be many warnings about duplicates, that is fine.
+There will likely be many warnings about duplicates, that is fine, actually the same records.

 ### Split authorities data files